arzoo14/PCP_Books_Demo/docs/intro to pcp.rst

 Hosts supporting PCP services are broadly classified into two categories:
 ⁠

-Collector

-Hosts that have pmcd and one or more performance metric domain agents (PMDAs) running to collect and export performance metrics
+ **Collector** : Hosts that have pmcd and one or more performance metric domain agents (PMDAs) running to collect and export performance metrics

-Monitor

-Hosts that import performance metrics from one or more collector hosts to be consumed by tools to monitor, manage, or record the performance of the collector hosts
+ **Monitor** : Hosts that import performance metrics from one or more collector hosts to be consumed by tools to monitor, manage, or record the performance of the collector hosts

 Each PCP enabled host can operate as a collector, a monitor, or both.